Rahuletto/simply-djs/Examples/starboard.md

 # Options for starboard function [(Required)](https://github.com/Rahuletto/simply-djs/blob/main/Examples/starboard.md)
 - **chid:** Starboard channel ID
+- **event:** Specify event you are using in starboard (WARNING: specifying wrong event causes error)

 # Options for starboard function (Optional)
 - **embedColor:** Color of the embed which is sent in starboard